 The good news is that lazy rivers, undoubtedly one of mankind’s best inventions for combatting such heat, continue to get better and better.
 We question the sanity of anyone who shames the tranquil act of just lying there, legs flopped over an inner tube and arms flailing to keep balance as you circle around a tubular hunk of plastic.
 It doesn’t even matter how old you are.
 Lazy rivers are epic, and these are the best of the best to cool off in this August and beyond — because there’s no telling how September will fare either.

 1. Grand Resort Deck, Galaxy Macau — Macau

 In the grand tradition of one-upmanship that gambling-driven resort cities like Las Vegas and Atlantic City have employed for decades, nearly every new construction project in Macau is designed to break some kind of record.
-Galaxy, a massive consortium of luxury hotels, shopping, and general revelry in Coloane took the city’s muggy climate into consideration and included a massive waterpark-meets-forest-walk-meets-beach resort on top of the lobby.
+Galaxy, a massive consortium of luxury hotels, shopping, and general revelry in the historic neighborhood of Coloane took the city’s muggy climate into consideration and included a massive waterpark-meets-forest-walk-meets-beach resort on top of the lobby.

 It’s home to the world’s longest Skytop adventure river ride, an eccentric title for the lazy river that stretches nearly 1,900 feet across the complex.
 The lazy river is accessible via the park entrance inside the Hotel Okura and is free to guests staying in the hotel or at any of the five properties within the Galaxy complex.
 If you aren’t a guest, expect to pay MOP 568, about $70, but keep in mind this gives you access to everything in the park.
 And because it’s Macau, the Grand Resort Deck is done up like a full-on amusement park complete with three water slides, a white-sand beach with a waterside bar, and a wave pool that you can actually surf on (board rentals available).
 Take that, Six Flags.